Signal timing: Basic signal timing operation

-In signal timing fundamentals, there are different modes of operation that the signal controller can go through, which controls the signal.
-Traffic signals may go into two broad groups by their method of operation.
+In signal timing fundamentals, there are different modes of operation that the signal controller can use to control the signal.
+Traffic signals may be grouped into two broad categories by their method of operation.
 They can either be pre-timed or actuated.
 Pre-timed signals provide each intersection approach a fixed amount of time on a predetermined basis, serving each approach consecutively, and repeating the pattern.
 In normal operation, no movements are skipped.
-An actuated traffic signal relies on some mechanism for detecting vehicles as they approach the intersection.
+An actuated traffic signal relies on a mechanism to detect vehicles as they approach the intersection.
 Where detection has occurred, green time is provided to that approach.
 Approaches with no detection are skipped.
 These two schemes are also referred to as interval-based and phase-based signal timing.

 The National Electrical Manufacturers Association (NEMA) has defined a standard scheme by which each intersection movement may be serviced without allowing conflicting movements to enter the intersection simultaneously.
 This scheme is commonly referred to as the NEMA Phasing Diagram.

-One of the most commonly used methods of detection is induction loops.
-Other methods include magnetometers, video, infrared, radar and microwave detection.
+One of the most commonly used methods of detection is the use of induction loops.
+Other methods include magnetometers, video, infrared, radar, and microwave detection.
 A typical loop detector installation can be up to six feet square or six feet wide by thirty feet long.
 Other shapes may also be used, including circular and hexagonal loops.
-These are cut into, or buried below the surface of the roadway.
-The preferred wire is stranded copper with an insulating cover, which is then loosely surrounded by a protection jacket.
-Electrically, this is a 'flat' coil in the pavement structure that detects vehicles by changes in the magnetic inductance field of the coil when ferrous metal from a vehicle passes through the field.
-The electronic sensor in the controller cabinet senses the change in the magnetic field.
+These are cut into or buried below the surface of the roadway.
+The preferred wire is stranded copper with an insulating cover, loosely surrounded by a protective jacket.
+Electrically, this is a 'flat' coil embedded in the pavement structure that detects vehicles by changes in the coil's magnetic inductance field as ferrous metal from a vehicle passes through it.
+The electronic sensor in the controller cabinet detects changes in the magnetic field.
 The output from the sensor electronics is a 'switch' closure.
-This can be an electro-mechanical relay or solid-state.
-The 'switch' is normally closed (NC) in the de-engerized state but held open when power is applied to the circuit.
+This can be an electromechanical relay or a solid-state relay.
+The 'switch' is normally closed (NC) in the de-energized state but held open when power is applied to the circuit.
 This is called 'Fail-Call' so that if there is a failure in the sensor electronics, the output will place a 'Call' to the controller as if a vehicle is present on the loop detector.

-Video (both normal and infrared) use a change in contrast of the image detection zone to detect traffic.
-All detection methods except inductive loop detectors and magnetometers suffer in accuracy as the result of the concept of occlusion.
-This limits the cameras view in certain instances.
+Video (both normal and infrared) uses changes in the contrast of the image detection zone to detect traffic.
+All detection methods, except inductive loop detectors and magnetometers, suffer from reduced accuracy due to occlusion.
+This limits the camera's view in certain instances.